digipost/juridisk/digipost-personvernerklaering-engelsk.md

 Information beyond this is processed only if you have given your consent to this.
 You may withdraw your consent at any time.
 You can manage this yourself by going to “Your consents and apps” in the settings.

-Digipost uses Norway Post’s address register to receive updates from the national population register, thereby ensuring that Digipost’s information is updated at all times in relation to our legal basis.
-In order to ensure correct and updated information, your national personal identification number or D number will be registered in Norway Post’s address register when you register in Digipost, if this is not already registered here.
+Digipost uses Posten Bring’s address register to receive updates from the national population register, thereby ensuring that Digipost’s information is updated at all times in relation to our legal basis.
+In order to ensure correct and updated information, your national personal identification number or D number will be registered in Posten Bring’s address register when you register in Digipost, if this is not already registered here.

 ### 3.4 How long the data is stored (deletion rules)